George Soros Blasts ‘Con Artist’ Trump, Calls Members Of Cabinet ‘Incompetent Extremists’

 — Jeffrey Evan Gold (@jeffgoldesq) December 27, 2016

-Another source said the controversial politician was drawn to military people because their swagger, straight talk and style of leadership was similar to what he adopted in his business.
-Retired General, Jack Keane was tapped by Mr. Trump to consider the defense secretary position, but he declined.
+Another source said the controversial politician was drawn to military people because their swagger, straight talk, and style of leadership was similar to what he adopted in his business.
+Retired General Jack Keane was tapped by Mr. Trump to consider the defense secretary position, but he declined.
 However, he agreed with the stance that Trump had adopted in taking former military men to the White House.
 Keane said they might represent “the best athletes on the field,” because America had been at war for the last 15 years.

-Michael D’ Antonio, a biographer who spent hours interviewing Trump in 2014, said the president-elect would find it difficult to wield any form of influence over his top brass because he would want to please them at every turn.”
+Michael D’ Antonio, a biographer who spent hours interviewing Trump in 2014, said the President-elect would find it difficult to wield any form of influence over his top brass because he would want to please them at every turn.”

 In Trump’s Cabinet, how many generals is too many generals? https://t.co/DJdHJBMvVS